spirpinias/bamCoverage/README.md

 - Bin Size.
 - Any Chromosomes you wish to ignore during normalization.
 Default is chrX.
 - Choose a Normalization Technique from the list of choices.
-- Choose the version of your genome that the alignment file was generated from.
+- Choose the version of genome your alignment file was generated from.

 ## Source